aloksh85/CarND-LaneLines-P1/Writeup Report_AlokSharma.md

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The goals of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* Reflect/explain how the pipeline has been implemented - discuss its strengths and weaknesses
+* How can the pipeline be improved

 [//]: # (Image References)